 20 dead after limousine, vehicle crash in New York

-At least 20 people were killed Saturday after a limousine and another vehicle crashed at an intersection in New York, police said on Sunday.
+At least 20 people were killed Saturday after a limousine, reportedly carrying a wedding party, and another vehicle crashed at an intersection in upstate New York, police said on Sunday.

 New York state police did not release the names of the people killed.
-The limousine was reportedly carrying a wedding party.
+Local reports indicated the limousine was carrying a wedding party, but officials would not confirm further details until the news conference scheduled for 3 p.m.
+Sunday.

 Police received 911 calls of a two-vehicle collision just before 2 p.m.
 Saturday at the intersection of State Route 30 and 30A in Schoharie, a town about 43 miles west of Albany, police said.
 The National Transportation Safety Board — who said on Sunday it was sending a “go-team” to the crash site — confirmed one of the vehicles was a limousine.